Amine-OMRI/HR-Analytics/README.md

 	* Support of parallel, distributed, and GPU learning.
 	* Capable of handling large-scale data.

+   * Stacking
+Stacking is an ensemble learning technique to combine multiple classification models via a meta-classifier.
+The individual classification models are trained based on the complete training set; then, the meta-classifier is fitted based on the outputs -- meta-features -- of the individual classification models in the ensemble.
+The meta-classifier can either be trained on the predicted class labels or probabilities from the ensemble.
+In our stacking we are using `Support Vector classifier`, `Multi-layer perceptron`, `Random Forest`, `LogisticRegression` and  `KNNeighbors`.

    **Note** we tried them all with unbalanced data and with balanced SMOTE data.

 ### c.
 Evaluation Metrics  <a name="scoring">